-Ideally you’ll want to replace your brake pads before they get to this point.
+It's vital that you replace your brake pads before they get to this point.
 That’s why it is important to regularly check the thickness of your brake pads.

 What is the minimum width for brake pads?

-Checking your front brake pad thickness and disc wear
+Checking brake pad thickness and disc wear

-How your brake pads work
+How do brake pads work?

-They may only be small, but the brake pads provide a vital role!
+They may only be small, but the brake pads provide a vital role.
 The braking system consists of hydraulically actuated pistons housed within metal (usually cast iron) calipers.